Tzarcar/javascript-strings-lab-js-apply-000/README.md

 Now use the skills that you learned above to read through the rest of the test output and fix those errors, too!
 Always remember to save your file before re-running your tests.

 **NOTE**: Because we're dealing with some low-level language features, you might spot some easy ways to "cheat" on this lab, or this lab might seem frustratingly easy.
-We've given you some starter code to point you in the right direction — try to solve the lab as intended!
+We've given kKKK some starter code to point you in the right direction — try to solve the lab as intended!
 You can then compare your solution with ours (found in the `solution` branch of this repository).

 When your tests are passing, submit your answer by typing in `learn submit` in the command line or else create a pull request (use `learn submit` if "pull request" sounds a bit terrifying).